BIMSBbioinfo/maui/readme.md

 ## Installation

-maui is only tested with Python 3.6, but probably works on 3.5+.
+maui works with Python 3.6.
 The easiest way to install is from pypi:

 	pip install maui-tools